gigascience/gigadb-website/docs/SETUP_PROVISIONING.md

 ## Provisioning How-to

-Here's what you need to do to provision and infrastructure and deploy the application.
+Here's a quick run-down of what you need to do to provision and infrastructure and deploy the application.
-The remainders of sections explain how to install the tools mentioned here and give additional info on the process.
+The remainders of sections explain in more details how to install the tools mentioned here and give additional info on the process.

+### Pre-requisites: Setup pipeline and Install the tools

+1. You have implemented the instructions in `docs/SETUP_CI_CD_PIPELINE.md`
+2. Install AWS CLI by following AWS's instructions[here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
+3. Install Terraform with `brew install terraform`
+4. Install Ansible with `brew install ansible`

+More details about the tools can be found in the "Tools" section futher down.

 ### Setting up your Staging environment